The hermit, huddled on the hill,

 Henceforward he will stay away,

-He wants them all to wonder why.
+He doesn’t want to wonder why.